0609mnr/RNA-Sequencing-analysis-in-R/README.md

-8. ENRICHMENT OF GENE SETS AND PATHWAYS
+8.ENRICHMENT OF GENE SETS AND PATHWAYS
 ---------------------------------------

 In order to clarify what gene sets and pathways are up-regulated and down-regulated we'll extract a subset for each group based on the padj and log2FC value, being log2FC \> 1 as threshold to up-regulated genes and log2FC \< -1 as threshold to down-regulated genes.
 Padj threshold is \< 0.05 for both.